Sorta Solving the OPF by Not Solving the OPF: DAE Control Theory and the Price of Realtime Regulation: Dynamics of Multi-Machine Power Systems

 \section{Dynamics of Multi-Machine Power Systems}

-Here, we describe the transient dynamics of a power system which by definition encode the algebraic constraints~\eqref{equ:PF1} and~\eqref{equ:PF2}.
+Here, we describe the transient dynamics of a power system which by definition encodes the algebraic constraints~\eqref{equ:PF1} and~\eqref{equ:PF2}.
 For the same power network, we can write the \nth{4}-order dynamics of synchronous generators as~\cite{sauer2017power}: